Tell us something about the process of writing the screenplay. Did the duration of the movie play a major role in the narration?

 Robert Zemeckis is a genius, he also shaped my childhood with masterpieces such as Cast Away, Forrest Gump, Who Framed Roger Rabbit, Death Becomes her, I remember watching them on a loop.
 There’s something about his storytelling that makes you feel at home.
 I feel like a relative is telling me this incredible story and I totally focus on every single detail, I can’t miss anything.

 M.Night Shyamalan is the reason why I love screenwriting, his plot twist skills left me speechless each time and I loved the way I felt about it.
 I immediately thought “I want my audience to feel this way” .
 Creating an original screenplay, something never seen before is such a hard thing to do.
 Fun and Scary are the most difficult emotions to take out from your audience and once you have that power, you can do anything in life.
 He definitely has this surprise element in him that is something I’m trying to achieve.
+However, remembering my student years, I remember buying essays and other types of work because I needed expert help in writing essays.
+But this decision made my study easier.

 Last but not least, Tim Burton.
 Tim Burton taught me that being different is incredibly fun.
 When you grow up with Disney Princesses and suddenly see a tall skeleton kidnapping Santa, you feel like you were missing something, you think “Wait, this is different, I almost feel like I’m not supposed to watch this yet, but here I am watching this movie and it looks so cool and it feel so real”.
 Obviously I didn’t know what stop motion was, but once I learned about it, I understood that movies can be done in so many ways and creativity can push you further into finding new styles, new ways.